SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Experiments

 \subsection{Implementation Details}

-SAM was implemented in PyTorch with the help of data augmentation libraries~\cite{Fabian2020batch, Perez-Garcia2020torchio}.
-It was trained using rectified Adam (RAdam)~\cite{liu2019radam} with a learning rate of 0.0001.
-The batch size $ b $ was 8 for CT and 16 for X-ray.
-All models converged in about 25K iterations.
-We normalized CT images to a spacing of $ 2\times2\times2 \text{mm}^3 $, whereas the X-ray images were resized to $ 512\times512 $ as in \cite{Li2020landmark}.
-The patch size was $ 32\times96\times96 $ for CT and $ 400\times400 $ for X-ray.
-The backbone network was 3D ResNet-18 for CT and 2D ResNet-34 for X-ray.
+SAM is implemented in PyTorch with the help of data augmentation libraries~\cite{Fabian2020batch, Perez-Garcia2020torchio}.
+It is trained using rectified Adam (RAdam)~\cite{liu2019radam} with a learning rate of 0.0001.
+The number of patch pairs per batch is 8 for CT and 16 for X-ray.
+All models converge in about 25K iterations.
+We normalize CT images to an isotropic spacing of $ 2\text{mm} $, whereas the X-ray images are resized to $ 512\times512 $ as in \cite{Li2020landmark}.
+Following \cite{Li2020landmark}, the detected landmarks on resized X-rays are mapped back to match the original image size, and then errors are computed.
+During training, the cropped patch size is $ 32\times96\times96 $ for CT and $ 400\times400 $ for X-ray.
+During inference, the entire image without cropping is sent to the network.
+We have verified that the difference in input size between training and inference does not affect performance.
+During training, suppose the side length of the training patch is $ b $, the side length of the overlapped region between two patches is $ a $.
+We make the overlap ratio $ a/b $ to be a random value between 0.2 and 1.
+To promote reproducibility, we illustrate the detailed 3D and 2D network architectures in \Fig{network}.
+The backbone network is 3D ResNet-18 for CT and 2D ResNet-34 for X-ray.
 Further increasing the network depth did not result in significant improvements.
-To enlarge the resolution of the feature maps, we changed the strides in $ x,y $ axes to 1 in the conv1 block and the $ z $ stride to 1 in conv1, conv3, and conv4~\cite{He2016resnet}.
-The strides of the global and local embeddings for CT are $ 4\times16\times16 $ and $ 2\times2\times2 $, respectively.
-For X-ray, they are $ 16\times16 $ and $ 2\times2 $.
 The global and local embedding dimensions are both $ c=128 $.
 The default sampling hyper-parameters for CT are $ \npos=100, \nneg=500, \ngrand=1000$, and $ \nlcand=2\times10^4 $.
 For X-ray, they are the same except for $ \nlcand=5000 $ as we hope the local embedding to be more locally focused in 2D images.
-We will study the selection of the hyper-parameters and show that SAM is robust to their values.
+We will study the selection of the hyper-parameters and show that SAM is robust to their values in \Sec{exp:ablation}.